 Sleep apnea can be diagnosed in even the healthiest of people, but those who are overweight may find that their excess pounds may further aggravate the situation.
 In fact, being overweight puts some patients at a higher risk of suffering from obstructive sleep apnea (OSA) that can be caused or worsened by pockets of fat within the neck and throat area.

-If you are overweight and have been diagnosed with sleep apnea, it is critical to find the sleep apnea treatment that is right for you.
-Work with Dr. Roubal to learn more about sleep apnea, treatment types, and what you can expect after treatment.
+If you are overweight and have sleep apnea, it is critical to find the sleep apnea treatment that is right for you.
+Work with our sleep dentists to learn more about sleep apnea, treatment types, and what you can expect after treatment.